-The Project is anticipated to operate for the term of the lease and any renewal extension.
-If the Campo Wind Facilities were to be decommissioned, a decommissioning plan would be prepared and implemented consistent with the requirements of the Campo Lease.
+Prior to decommissioning of the Campo Wind Facilities, a decommissioning plan would be prepared and implemented consistent with the requirements of the Campo Lease.
 The decommissioning plan would be implemented after the Campo Lease term.
 Decommissioning refers to the dismantling of Campo Wind Facilities elements and restoration of the Campo Corridor upon expiration of the Campo Lease and the operating life of the Campo Wind Facilities.

 The aboveground dismantling of the turbines and permanent Met towers would take approximately 26 weeks and would include cranes, flatbed trucks, rough terrain forklifts, 12 workers, 4 vendor trucks, and approximately 390 haul trips.
 Pad removal would take approximately 12 weeks with 24 workers, 4 vendor trucks, and 1,125 haul trips.
-Demolition and removal of the O&M building would take approximately 8 weeks and would involve 12 workers and 4 vendor trucks.
+Demolition and removal of the O&M facility would take approximately 8 weeks and would involve 12 workers and 4 vendor trucks.